/ EN

 Grave of Lord Naritsune (Eighth Lord)

-It is adorned with carvings of peonies, gourds, squirrels, and Chinese lions, and is characterized by its ornate design.
+It is characterized by its ornate design, featuring carvings of peonies, gourds, squirrels, and Chinese lions.

-Lord Naritsune was born in 1806 and became the feudal lord at the age of 16.
+Lord Narihisa was born in 1806 and became the lord of the domain at the age of 16.

-Influenced by Lord Harusato, he excelled in the tea ceremony and calligraphy, adopting the art name Hyōan Gettan.
+Influenced by Lord Harusato, he excelled in the tea ceremony and calligraphy, and adopted the name Hyoan Gettan.

-He also worked to strengthen military defenses in response to the appearance of foreign ships around the Oki Islands.
+He also worked to strengthen military capabilities in order to deal with the appearance of foreign ships in Oki.

 He passed away in 1822 at the age of 32.